 Figure~\ref{fig:subsurface} depicts the assumed subsurface structure consisting of horizontally-stratified three layers, which models sedimentary basins.
 The model parameters of each layer are listed in Table~\ref{tab:ModelParam}.
 These layers are lying on a bedrock, which is modeled as a half-space.
 This subsurface model is adequate for the Kanto basin for the wavelengths of seismic waves considered in the present experiment.
 The earthquake source is assumed to locate in the half-space.
-Two hypocentral regions in which a number of earthquakes of similar type actually occur are assumed, i.e., Hypocentral region 1 in the southern part of Ibaraki Prefecture and Hypocentral region 2 in Tokyo 23 Wards.
-In the case of hypocentral region 1, the center of the earthquake source region is the point where the magnitude 5.6 earthquake actually occurred on September 16, 2014.
-In the case of hypocentral region 2, the center of the earthquake sources region is the point where the magnitude 4.1 earthquake actually occurred on May 14, 2021.
+Two hypocentral regions in which a number of earthquakes of similar type actually occur are assumed, i.e., the hypocentral region 1 in the southern part of Ibaraki Prefecture and the hypocentral region 2 in Tokyo 23 Wards.
+In the case of the hypocentral region 1, the center of the earthquake source region is the point where the magnitude 5.6 earthquake actually occurred on September 16, 2014.
+In the case of the hypocentral region 2, the center of the earthquake sources region is the point where the magnitude 4.1 earthquake actually occurred on May 14, 2021.
 Hypocenter solutions are shown in Table~\ref{tab:HypoSolution}.
-It was assumed that earthquakes would occur somewhere in these region surrounded by blue or red dashed square and that the mechanism and the direction of the fault slip would be constant for each hypocentral region.
-The earthquake sources were uniformly distributed in $\left(\rm{NS},\rm{EW},\rm{UD}\right)=\left(118.0\pm5,\,-4.3\pm5,\,47.0\pm5\right)$~km (the hypocentral region 1) or $\left(\rm{NS},\rm{EW},\rm{UD}\right)=\left(67.3\pm5,\,-24.4\pm5,\,72.0\pm5\right)$~km (the hypocentral region 2).
+The problem was simplified by assuming that earthquakes would occur somewhere in these regions surrounded by a blue or red dashed square and that the mechanism and direction of the fault slip would be constant for each hypocentral region.
+The earthquake sources were uniformly distributed in $\left(\rm{NS},\rm{EW},\rm{UD}\right)=\left(118.0\pm5,\,-4.3\pm5,\,47.0\pm5\right)$~km (hypocentral region 1) or $\left(\rm{NS},\rm{EW},\rm{UD}\right)=\left(67.3\pm5,\,-24.4\pm5,\,72.0\pm5\right)$~km (hypocentral region 2).